-A $750 holding fee is payable upon acceptance and a $2,000 deposit is due within 4 weeks of acceptance.
+If you receive a scholarship award, a $750 holding fee and a $2,000 deposit is due immediately.
 There are a variety of flexible payment plans to cover the remaining balance which will begin on September 5, 2014."
 The actual amount of your payments will depend on your scholarship award.

 Recipients will be expected to:

 - Adhere to the curricular schedule outlined in the program.
 This commitment includes an average of 8-10 hours of online and/or other learning for the duration of the program.
 You are required to stay current with your coursework.

 - Attend all three required residential retreats in Tucson, the first one is October 5-10, 2014.

 ApplicationTo apply for a scholarship:

 - Apply and be accepted to the Fellowship Once you have received your acceptance notice:

 - Prepare a 500-word essay explaining your motivation for taking and completing the Fellowship and how you believe it will benefit your practice and community.
 Please indicate the scholarship category in the header of your essay.